preda/gpuowl/README.md

 ## FFT size
 GpuOwl internally does repeated multiplication of very large numbers (tens of millions of bits large).
-The multiplication is done through a convolution, wich is done through using a pair of FFT and inverse-FFT transforms.
-Right now GpuOwl only supports FFT transforms of power-of-two sizes 2M (i.e. 2M == 2^21), 4M, 8M.
-The size of the FFT is linked to exponent magnitude.
+The multiplication is done through a convolution, wich is done by using a pair of FFT and inverse-FFT transforms.
-For exponents up to ~78M (but not too small), an FFT size of 4M is adequate.
-For larger exponents a larger FFT is needed (8M).

 ## Not-fused kernels